T4P4N/t4p4n.github.io/_posts/2022-09-13-rails-active-storage-custom-key-or-path-s3.md

 ---

-- Chances are if you came to this post, you're probably looking this snippet:
+- Chances are if you came to this post, you're probably looking for this snippet:

 ```ruby
 image_file = params[:image]